-We, members of Civility First, are a group of Whidbey Island citizens representing a wide range of political views.
+We, supporters of Civility First, are a group of citizens representing a wide range of political views.
 We have come together to repudiate the divisive language and hate speech permeating our society.

 For our democracy to work effectively and to solve society’s problems, the voices, values and opinions of citizens need to be heard – we do not want to suppress vigorous political activism or dissent.
 However, being heard and hearing others will not happen without respectful listening.